-If you keep a single Yo Yo Loach, there's a good chance it will team up with other fish in the tank.
+If you keep a single yoyo loach, there's a good chance it will team up with other fish in the tank.
 While this may not be a problem, it's best to keep a shoal of at least three, preferably more.
 Do not keep them with large or aggressive tankmates.
-Because Loaches can be very active and social, it's also best to avoid tankmates that are shy or slow moving.
-Other small catfish or small peaceful fish are suitable companions for Yo Yos.
+Because loaches can be very active and social, it's also best to avoid tankmates that are shy or slow-moving.
+Small catfish or other small peaceful fish are suitable companions for yoyos.

-The Yo Yo Loach hails from still waters in India and Pakistan, and it prefers warm, soft, acidic water.
+The yoyo loach hails from still waters in India and Pakistan; it prefers warm, soft, acidic water.
 Perform frequent water changes and keep the lighting subdued.
-It's very important the water be very clean and well oxygenated; your filtering system should be very efficient, and you should plan to replace tank water on a regular basis (30% per week is a good goal).
-Vacuum the substrate as well, being careful not to disturb the algae film that forms on rocks and gravel.
+It's very important that the water be very clean and well-oxygenated.
+Your filtering system should be very efficient, and you should plan to replace tank water on a regular basis (15 percent per week).

-Loaches enjoy eating meaty foods, but are omnivorous and can eat vegetation if insects and other animals are scarce.
-Because they are versatile, Yo Yo Loaches are easy to feed.
+Loaches enjoy eating meaty foods, but are omnivorous; they can eat vegetation foods when insects and other animals are scarce.
+Because they are versatile, yoyo loaches are easy to feed.
 They'll eat almost anything they are offered, from flake to frozen to freeze-dried foods.
 A few sinking pellets fed just before turning the lights out will quickly be devoured.

 Both sexes are similar, but males are generally more slender than the females who become noticeably fat when full of eggs.
 Males also may show a red color around the barbels.

-It is not unusual for mature females to fill with eggs, although they have not been bred in captivity.
-It is extremely unlikely that your Yo Yo Loaches will breed while living in your aquarium.
+It is not unusual for mature females to fill with eggs, although they have not been seen to spawn in captivity.
+It is extremely unlikely that your yoyo loaches will breed while living in your aquarium.

-There are many species of Loaches, with different shapes, coloration, and temperaments.
-Some are outgoing while others are shy; some are active during the day while others prefer the night.
-If you’re interested in similar breeds, check out:
+There are many species of loach, such as the coolie loach and the weather loach.
+They have different shapes, coloration, and temperaments.
+Some species are outgoing while others are shy; some are active during the day while others prefer the night.